-Under OCSLA, BOEM must consider how any lease will result in a fair return for the United States.
-The US Legal Dictionary defines fair return on investment as "reasonable return on the investment of a public utility, determinable only by the exercise of sound judgment and common sense, being a matter of fair approximation, not capable of exact mathematical demonstration."
+Under OCSLA, BOEM must consider how any leases will result in a fair return for the United States.
+The U.S. Legal Dictionary defines fair return on investment as "reasonable return on the investment of a public utility, determinable only by the exercise of sound judgment and common sense, being a matter of fair approximation, not capable of exact mathematical demonstration."
 Requiring use of domestic content can help secure fair return to the United States for any lease associated with wind energy development offshore California by maximizing the positive economic impacts of offshore wind development.

 Securing a domestic offshore wind supply chain is also essential for ensuring that offshore wind projects can be deployed effectively and on time.
-The March 2022 offshore wind energy supply chain report by the National Renewable Energy Laboratory (NREL) states that supply chain constraints caused by global bottlenecks are one of the greatest risks for achieving the NOWT.
-The modeling in the report also shows that average and maximum job creation utilizing 25% domestic content versus 100% domestic content in offshore wind projects results in a difference of approximately 30,000-40,000 jobs from 2023-2030.
+The March 2022 offshore wind energy supply chain report by NREL states that supply chain constraints caused by global bottlenecks are one of the greatest risks for achieving the national offshore wind energy target.
+The modeling in the report also shows that average and maximum job creation utilizing 25% domestic content versus 100% domestic content in offshore wind projects results in a difference of approximately 30,000-40,000 jobs from 2023-2030. [xvii]

-A failure to develop a domestic supply chain for offshore wind components could result in delays in the construction and operations of offshore wind projects due to bottlenecks in the global offshore wind supply chain detailed in a previous section, preventing expeditious and orderly development and a fair return to the U.S. It would mean fewer jobs and less investment, and thus a lesser return to the U.S. for offshore wind leases.
-Across renewables, even this modest increase in manufacturing produces an additional 45,000 good manufacturing jobs per year and an additional \$5 billion in wages through the 2020s, as the U.S. continues greening its electricity grid.
-These increased benefits are also not likely to come at additional cost.
+A failure to develop a domestic supply chain for offshore wind components could result in delays in the construction and operations of offshore wind projects due to bottlenecks in the global offshore wind supply chain detailed in a previous section, preventing expeditious and orderly development and a fair return to the United States.
+It would mean fewer jobs and less investment, and thus a lesser return to the United States. for offshore wind leases.
+Across renewables, even this modest increase in manufacturing produces an additional 45,000 good manufacturing jobs per year and an additional \$5 billion in wages through the 2020s, as the United States continues greening its electricity grid.
+Deviii These increased benefits are also not likely to come at additional cost.
 Domestic content preferences are unlikely to influence wind power capital costs.
-In the rare occurrence that domestic content requirements would increase project costs or that unavailability of any component would slow development, waivers can be issued.
+Devix In the rare occurrence that domestic content requirements would increase project costs or that unavailability of any component would slow development, waivers can be issued.
 Consistent with application of Buy America policy in other sectors, waivers are also issued for domestic content requirements if domestically manufactured materials or manufactured goods are not available in the United States, would result in unreasonable price increases for the project, or the waiver issued is in the public interest.

-Methods for achieving a fair return to the U.S. also have significant equity implications.
+Methods for achieving a fair return to the United States also have significant equity implications.
 PLAs can ensure all workers benefit from well-paying jobs by including targeted hire provisions to provide opportunities for workers of color, women, veterans, formerly incarcerated individuals, indigenous people, economically disadvantaged communities, communities heavily impacted by climate change or climate change policies, and many others.
 These communities may be targeted through contracting requirements, hiring requirements, or the use or establishment of preapprenticeship programs.
 Ideally, these provisions establish long-lasting pipelines for members of disadvantaged communities to access good jobs and careers in the clean economy.

-Decline in union density is cited as a reason for growing economic inequality, growing wage gaps for women and workers of color, and declining voice in our democracy for working class Americans.
-In particular, the decline in U.S. manufacturing has been devastating to the middleclass, especially for Black and Hispanic workers and other workers of color who disproportionately do not hold college degrees and whom experience discrimination limiting access to better-paying jobs.
-Manufacturing wages are substantially larger for median-wage, non-college-educated employees, with Black workers in manufacturing earning 17.9% more than in non-manufacturing industries; Hispanic workers earning 17.8% more, Asian American Pacific Islander (AAPI) earning 14.3% more; and white workers earning 29% more.
+Decline in union density is cited as a reason for growing economic inequality, growing wage gaps for women and workers of color, and declining voice in our democracy for working class people.
+As noted previously, the decline in U.S. manufacturing has been devastating to the middle-class, particularly for workers of color, workers with less than a college degree, and other marginalized groups.